top of page

 Hormone replacement therapy (sometimes also called menopause hormone therapy or MHT) is the use of hormonal therapy to replace the oestrogen and progesterone (and sometimes testosterone) that your ovaries no longer make during and after menopause.
 It can help relieve some of the symptoms of menopause and support the function of body-wide tissues and organs.

-Hormone replacement therapy is the use of hormones to replace the low levels of reproductive hormones created by menopause.
 It is the most effective way to control menopausal symptoms while also providing other health benefits such as reducing the development of heart disease, diabetes and osteoporosis.
 It is safe for most women to use during perimenopause, menopause and post-menopause.

 There are multiple options available that come in tablets, gels, patches and creams, and they come as separate hormonal preparations or in combination products.